-During 2013, we recorded non-cash intangible asset impairment charges totaling \$14 million related to certain acquired intangible assets associated with customer relationships (\$7 million) and a certain trade name (\$7 million).
-These impairments resulted primarily from changes in the forecasted revenues associated with the acquired customer list of FTEN.
-The fair value of customer relationships was determined using the income approach, specifically the multi-period excess earnings method.
-The fair value of the trade name was determined using the income approach, specifically the RFRM.
+In 2013, we recorded non-cash intangible asset impairment charges totaling \$14 million related to certain acquired intangible assets associated with customer relationships (\$7 million) and a certain trade name (\$7 million).
+The customer relationships impairment resulted primarily from changes in the forecasted revenues associated with the acquired customer list of FTEN, Inc. The fair value of customer relationships of \$4 million was determined using the income approach, specifically the multi-period excess earnings method.
+The trade name impairment resulted from management's decision to no longer utilize the FTEN, Inc. trade name, which was written down to zero value.
 These charges are recorded in asset impairment charges in the Consolidated Statements of Income for 2013.
 These impairment charges related to our Market Services segment.
 However, for segment reporting purposes, these charges were allocated to corporate items based on the decision that these charges should not be used to evaluate the segment's operating performance.

-In the second quarter of 2012, we recorded non-cash intangible asset impairment charges totaling \$28 million related to certain acquired finite-lived intangible assets associated with technology (\$19 million), customer relationships (\$6 million), and certain trade names (\$3 million).
+In 2012, we recorded non-cash intangible asset impairment charges totaling \$28 million related to certain acquired finite-lived intangible assets associated with technology (\$19 million), customer relationships (\$6 million), and certain trade names (\$3 million).
 These impairments resulted primarily from the replacement of certain acquired technology, as well as changes in the forecasted revenues associated with the acquired customer list of certain businesses.
-The fair value of technology and trademarks was determined using the income approach, specifically the RFRM.
-The fair value of customer relationships was determined using the income approach, specifically the multi-period excess earnings method.
+The fair value of technology of \$2 million and trade names of \$6 million was determined using the income approach, specifically the RFRM.
+The fair value of customer relationships of \$12 million was determined using the income approach, specifically the multi-period excess earnings method.
 These charges were recorded in asset impairment charges in the Consolidated Statements of Income for 2012.
-Of the total impairment charge recorded during the second quarter of 2012, \$17 million related to our Market Services segment and \$11 million related to our Technology Solutions segment.
+Of the total impairment charge recorded during 2012, \$17 million related to our Market Services segment and \$11 million related to our Technology Solutions segment.
 However, for segment reporting purposes, these charges were allocated to corporate items based on the decision that these charges should not be used to evaluate the segments' operating performance.